 Figure 9 shows a hierarchy for administration roles.
-This follows the Composite pattern [20], i.e., a role can be simple or composed of other roles, defining a tree hierarchy.
+This follows the Composite pattern [Gam95], i.e., a role can be simple or composed of other roles, defining a tree hierarchy.
 The top-level administrator can add or remove administrators of any type and initialize the system but should have no other functions.
-Administrators in the second level control different aspects, e.g. security or use of resources.
+After that, administrators in the second level control different aspects, e.g. security or use of resources.
 Administrators can further delegate their functions to lower-level administrators.
+Some functions may require two administrators to collaborate.